 Dr. Edlyn Peña is an Associate Professor and researcher at California Lutheran University (CLU).
 Having been appointed to the federal Interagency Autism Coordinating Committee since 2015, Dr. Peña is highly active in the autism and disability issues at a national level.
 She engages in research that contributes knowledge about preparing students with autism for higher education.
 She is also passionate about providing access to alternative forms of communication to individuals with autism.
 As founding Co-Director of the Autism and Communication Center at CLU, Dr. Peña serves the regional, state, and national community by organizing and delivering workshops, conferences, and presentations to educate others about students on the spectrum.

-Visit Dr. Edlyn Peña's Autism Research Facebook Page
+Visit and Like Dr. Edlyn Peña's Autism Research Facebook Page

 Photo by WildWhim Photography

 July 2016: The new Autism and Communication Center at California Lutheran University is featured in a podcast.

 July 2016: Dr. Peña delivered a research presentation to the federal Interagency Autism Coordinating Committee about supporting the transition of college students with autism.
 The IACC is a federal committee mandated by Congress to coordinate strategic plans for autism-related activities and research.

 May 2016: Drs.
 Beth Brennan and Edlyn Peña co-founded the Autism and Communication Center at CLU.
 Visit and like our Facebook page!